-Jacobs is quickly establishing herself as one of Hollywood’s most exciting rising stars and as a socially conscious voice from Kahnawà:ke Mohawk Territory, using her platform to advocate for Indigenous and LGBTQ2S+ rights.
+Devery Jacobs is an award-winning actress, writer, director and producer who is quickly establishing herself as one of Hollywood’s most exciting rising stars.
+As a socially conscious voice from Kahnawà:ke Mohawk Territory, she uses her platform to advocate for Indigenous and LGBTQ2S+ rights.

-In 2022, Jacobs landed on the cover of Teen Vogue’s New Hollywood issue, and in 2021, she was placed on the Out100 list.
-In 2017, The Hollywood Reporter named Jacobs as one of Canada’s Rising Stars.
-In the same year, she was also honored by Telefilm Canada at the 2017 Birks Diamond Tribute, celebrating women in film.
-Jacobs was given the title of TIFF Rising Star at the 2018 Toronto International Film Festival.
+In 2022, she landed on the cover of Teen Vogue’s New Hollywood issue, and in 2021, she was in the Out100 list.
+In 2017, The Hollywood Reporter named Jacobs one of Canada’s Rising Stars and she was honored by Telefilm Canada with the 2017 Birks Diamond Tribute.
+She was given the title of TIFF Rising Star at the 2018 Toronto International Film Festival.

 Jacobs has also explored the other side of the camera, with her directorial debut of the short film Stolen, which won Best Aboriginal Film at the 2017 Yorkton Film Festival.
-Her second short film Rae garnered Best Youth Work prize at the imagineNATIVE Film Festival.
-It was also an official selection of the 2018 Palm Springs International ShortFest and was named as one of the Best Female-Directed Films by Refinery29.
-The feature film This Place, co-written by Jacobs, was named a recipient of the Talent to Watch fund from Telefilm Canada.
+Her second short Rae garnered Best Youth Work prize at the ImagineNATIVE Film Festival.
+It was also an official selection of the 2018 Palm Springs International ShortFest and named as one of the Best Women-Directed Films by Refinery29.
+The feature This Place, co-written by Jacobs, was a recipient of the Talent to Watch fund from Telefilm Canada.

-While pursuing her acting career, she studied to be a counsellor and worked at the Native Women’s Shelter of Montreal.
-Jacobs attended the Canadian Film Centre’s (CFC) Acting Conservatory.
+While pursuing her acting career, Jacobs studied to be a counselor and worked at the Native Women’s Shelter of Montreal.